kiasaki/blog/content/pages/about.md

 ## Me

-I have an ever-growing passion for programming (especially web platform related).
+I have an ever-growing passion for programming (especially for the web and servers powering it).
-The wide array of learning opportunities have excited me to keep growing since when I was 15 years old.
+The seemingly endless array of learning opportunities programming brings is amazing.
+Since my first bits of HTML and PHP when I was 15 years old I kept growing and learning every day with no end in sight.

-I am **self-taught** but did a college degree that's CS related.
-But, I attribute most of my knowledge and skills to the _relentless book reading, technology trying, hackathon attending, side-project hacking and challenging work opportunities._
+I am mostly **self-taught** as all programmers are, but did a college degree that's CS related before deciding to skip on University.
+I attribute most of my knowledge and skills to the _relentless book reading, technology trying, hackathon attending, side-project hacking and challenging work opportunities_ not school.

-I pride myself in being a well-rounded T-shape person with professional experience doing **back-end** work and more recently heavy **front-end** work.
-But I love diving into design, systems administration, systems programming, and databases in my free time.
+I pride myself in being a well-rounded T-shaped person with professional experience doing **back-end** work and more recently heavy **front-end** work.
+But I love diving into design, systems administration, systems programming, compilers, interpreters and databases in my free time.
+I value results and working code over a specific tool or methodology.

 -----